PayString/rfcs/src/spec/payid-easy-checkout.md

 to retrieve a URI template which, when expanded, constitutes a PayID Easy Checkout URL representing a resource that the customer client can use to complete a payment.

-Though section (TODO: link to appendix example usage section) of this specification provides an example usage of the PayID Easy Checkout URL using Web Redirects, supplemental RFCs are needed to define the different ways in which a PayID client can utilize the PayID Easy Checkout URL.
+Though section (TODO: link to appendix example usage section) of this specification provides an example usage of a PayID Easy Checkout URL using Web Redirects, supplemental RFCs are needed to define the different ways in which a PayID client can utilize a PayID Easy Checkout URL.

 # PayID Easy Checkout Protocol
 The PayID Easy Checkout Protocol can be used to facilitate an end-to-end checkout flow between a recipient client, such